The Vermont Statutes Online

 (4) Within 90 days of receipt of an application, the Board shall notify the applicant that the application contains all necessary information required and is complete, or that the application review period is complete notwithstanding the absence of necessary information.
 The Board may extend the 90-day application review period for an additional 60 days, or for a period of time in excess of 150 days with the consent of the applicant.
 The time during which the applicant is responding to the Board's notice that additional information is required shall not be included within the maximum review period permitted under this subsection.
 The Board may determine that the certificate of need application shall be denied if the applicant has failed to provide all necessary information required to review the application.

-(6) If an applicant fails to respond to an information request under subdivision (4) of this subsection within six months or, in the case of review cycle applications under section 9439 of this title, within such time limits as the Board shall establish by rule, the application will be deemed inactive unless the applicant, within six months after the expiration of the 90-day period, requests in writing that the application be reactivated and the Board grants the request.
-If an applicant fails to respond to an information request within 12 months or, in the case of review cycle applications under section 9439 of this title, within such time limits as the Board shall establish by rule, the application will become invalid unless the applicant requests, and the Board grants, an extension.
+(6) If an applicant fails to respond to an information request under subdivision (4) of this subsection within 90 days, the application shall be deemed inactive unless the applicant, within six months after the expiration of the 90-day period, requests in writing and shows good cause that the application should be reactivated, and the Board grants the request.
+If an applicant fails to respond to an information request within six months, the application shall become invalid unless the applicant requests, and the Board grants, an extension.

 (7) For purposes of this section, "interested party" status shall be granted to persons or organizations representing the interests of persons who demonstrate that they will be substantially and directly affected by the new health care project under review.
 Persons able to render material assistance to the Board by providing nonduplicative evidence relevant to the determination may be admitted in an amicus curiae capacity but shall not be considered parties.
-A petition seeking party or amicus curiae status must be filed within 20 days following public notice of the letter of intent, or within 20 days following public notice that the petition is complete.
+A petition seeking party or amicus curiae status shall be filed not later than five business days after the application is complete.
 The Board shall grant or deny a petition to intervene under this subdivision within 15 days after the petition is filed.
 The Board shall grant or deny the petition within an additional 30 days upon finding that good cause exists for the extension.
 Once interested party status is granted, the Board shall provide the information necessary to enable the party to participate in the review process, including information about procedures, copies of all written correspondence, and copies of all entries in the application record.

-(8) Once an application has been deemed to be complete, public notice of the application shall be provided in newspapers having general circulation in the region of the State affected by the application.
-The notice shall identify the applicant, the proposed new health care project, and the date by which a competing application under section 9439 of this title or a petition to intervene must be filed.
+(8) Once an application has been deemed to be complete, public notice of the application shall be provided electronically on the Board's website.
+The notice shall identify the applicant, the proposed new health care project, and the date, time, and location of any public hearing.

-(9) The Office of the Health Care Advocate established under chapter 229 of this title or, in the case of nursing homes, the Long-Term Care Ombudsman's Office established under 33 V.S.A. § 7502 is authorized but not required to participate in any administrative or judicial review of an application under this subchapter and shall be considered an interested party in such proceedings upon filing a notice of intervention with the Board.
+(9) The Office of the Health Care Advocate established under chapter 229 of this title or, in the case of nursing homes, the Long-Term Care Ombudsman's Office established under 33 V.S.A. § 7502, is authorized but not required to participate in any administrative or judicial review of an application under this subchapter and shall be considered an interested party in such proceedings upon filing a notice of intervention with the Board.
 Once either office files a notice of intervention pursuant to this subchapter, the Board shall provide that office with the information necessary to participate in the review process, including information about procedures, copies of all written correspondence, and copies of all entries in the application record for all certificate of need proceedings, regardless of whether expedited status has been granted.